-The presence of primary frequency response (PFR) will help reduce frequency nadir and peaks and also help the frequency recovery following contingency events, therefore the amount of PFR available will influence the post-contingent power system frequency.
+The presence of primary frequency response (PFR) will help reduce changes in frequency and also help with frequency recovery following contingency events, therefore the amount of PFR available will influence the post-contingent power system frequency.
 The capability and operating point of dispatched generation can significantly influence the amount of PFR available to the power system.
 For instance, synchronous generators operating at a lower active power output will generally have a greater ability to respond to an under-frequency event than if they are operating at close to their rated capacity.
 In practice, other limitations can apply depending upon the operating level and mode, which are not practical to capture in the PSSE models.
 IBR generators operating at their maximum output according to energy source availability will not respond to under-frequency events but should be able to reduce their output for over-frequency events according to their frequency droop.